Joint Venture Solicitors

 The most typical joint venture structures are:

-- A company especially created for the joint venture agreement.
+- Special Purpose Vehicle – a company especially created for the joint venture agreement.
 Often known as a special purpose vehicle (“SPV”) company and the most common structure.
 We find SPVs can work well for commercial transactions involving commercial property;

 - Partnership or limited liability partnership (LLP); or

-- Under a collaboration agreement – which does not involve the creation of a new vehicle.
+- Collaboration agreement – which does not involve the creation of a new vehicle.

 If you are using a special purpose vehicle for the joint venture you need to consider the equity structure.
 The equity structure should cater for:

 - Management during the life of the joint venture; and

 - Disbanding once the purpose behind the joint venture has been served.